solanto/garden/notes/lussekatter.md

 3. In a small bowl or cup, dissolve the saffron and cardamom in about a teaspoon of hot water.
 Add this to the milk mixture.

-4. Set aside about 1/3 cup of the gluten free flour for when you work the dough.
+4. Set aside about 1/3 cup of the gluten-free flour for when you work the dough.

 5. In a new bowl, thoroughly mix all of the remaining dry ingredients.